-Become a member of the Partners for Climate Protection program to take action on climate change.
+Become a member of the Partners for Climate Protection program for a step by step process to implement climate change mitigation strategies.
+Members get expert advice and networking opportunities with other municipalities taking action on climate change.

 Why become a member

 Members participating in this program will:

 - develop climate change action plans,